Jim Elder, Bureau Chief

 Electronic Monitoring – Level IV

 Pretrial Services provides the courts with bail recommendations based on screening interviews with newly arrested and detained individuals.
-After the initial screening, follow-up interviews and recommendations are made at preset intervals.
-Community supervision is also provided for certain released individuals as ordered by the courts.
-Pre-sentence reports are completed as requested to the Wilmington Municipal Court.
-All pretrial services occur prior to a SENTAC Level being established for an individual.
+Community supervision is also provided on individuals as ordered by the courts to Pretrial Supervision.
+Progress while under supervision is documented and provided to the courts as needed.

 Violation of Probation Centers